pedrotiburcio/myfilms/README.md

 ### Instructions:

-To run the app localy, follow these steps:
+To run the app locally, follow these steps:

 1 - To make the requests to the OMDb API, firstly it's necessary register on the OMDb website  (https://www.omdbapi.com/) and write down the API Key. **Your API key is confidential.
 Do not share!**